Year 6 2019 - 2020

 Well done to the children who are completing the homework - reading, Spelling Shed and Times Table Rockstars!
 I can see who accesses the apps at home, and there are over half of the class who are completing the homework expectation.
-It would be better if this percentage could go up, because the practise certainly pays off in the classroom!
+It would be better if this percentage could go up because the practice certainly pays off in the classroom!

-Thomas, Leah, Lennon and Ellie have already recieved awards for Rock Stars......who will be next?
+Thomas, Leah, Lennon, and Ellie have already received awards for Rock Stars......who will be next?

 18th October 2019

 The whole school attended St John's Church this morning for our annual Harvest Festival Celebration Service led by Year 6.
 We thought about how our actions as humans are contributing to climate change which is having a big impact on the harvests that farmers are producing all over the world.
 Our buddies from Year 1 helped us to think about making small changes that can help the environment by creating some fabulous artwork to represent eating less meat, walking more, saving fuel and power and recycling.